sc2ad/QuestPackageManager/README.md

 # Quest Package Manager

-A package manager for making Quest il2cpp mods and libraries
+A package manager for making Quest il2cpp mods and libraries.
+Commonly acronymized as `QPM` or `qpm`

 ## Vocabulary